charvishukla/cse15l-lab-reports/lab-report-4-week8.md

         at MarkdownParseTest.testGetLinksFile6(MarkdownParseTest.java:65)
 ```

+**Test 2**

-For the test that contains `snippet2.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line 77 of `MarkdownParse.java` which probably caused this error:
+For the test that contains `snippet2.md`, the JUnit test result tells us 2 main things: (1) there was a JUnit assertion error on line 89 since expected and actual do not match, (2) there was an error in line 77 of `MarkdownParseTest.java` which probably caused this error:

 ```
 2) testGetLinksFile7(MarkdownParseTest)